 Shift work

-The award or agreement that covers your workplace will define exactly what counts as shift work in your workplace.
+The award or enterprise agreement that covers your workplace will define exactly what counts as shift work in your workplace.

 Shift workers are usually permanent employees.
 If you are a permanent shift worker, you are entitled to all of the minimum standards laid out in the National Employment Standards—plus those in the award or agreement that covers your workplace.